JawedAshraf/Deathray/Deathray readme.txt

 Currently graphics drivers are unable to confer user-responsiveness guarantees on OpenCL applications that utilise GPUs.
-This means if you are using Deathray on a frame size of 16 million pixels, there will be some juddering in Windows every ~0.7 seconds (1.5 frames per second on HD 5870) accompanied by difficulty in typing, etc.
+This means if you are using Deathray on a frame size of 16 million pixels, there will be some juddering in Windows every ~0.7 seconds (1.5 frames per second on HD 5870) accompanied by difficulty in typing, etc.